What is Flat Head Syndrome?

 Causes of Flat Head Syndrome

-Babies can be at risk of flat head syndrome because their skull remains soft and pliable in the earliest stages of their life.
-This pliability is because the several plates of bone which fuse the skull together are initially loose, gradually joining as your baby gets older.
+Due to the fact their heads remain soft and pliable through the earliest stages of their life flat head syndrome in babies can be quite common.
+This pliability of the skull is because the several plates of bone which fuse the skull together are initially loose, gradually joining as your baby gets older.

 Deformities can also occur before your baby is born, this is called positional moulding.
 The re-moulding of the skull may occur in the uterus due to restricted space in the womb.
 This frequently occurs in multiple births (i.e. twins or triplets) or those requiring assisted delivery (intrapartum moulding).
 Deformities can also occurring during birth, as the baby travels through the birth canal.
 Passage through the birth canal can cause temporary cranial deformity and it is common for the baby to have an oddly shaped during the first few days or weeks after birth.
 The majority of such deformities improve naturally during the early months of an infant’s life without any need for treatment.
 The exception occurs when the infant is consistently positioned in a way that exerts pressure on one particular area of the head, turning a minor plagiocephalic deformity into a potential long-term problem requiring treatment.
 The incidence of flat head syndrome is higher in infants born prematurely as their heads tend to be softer and more prone to moulding.